 kitchen gadgets and decor

 Sometimes just the right gadget can make the heart beat a little faster.
 Or a new set of placemats can make dinnertime brighter.
-For high quality cooking tools, visit Local Root in Cambridge.
+For high quality cooking tools, visit Local Root in Newton and Belmont.
 To deliver a pop of color to any kitchen, KitchenWitch in JP has just the right whimsical tool.
-Didrik’s, also in Cambridge, is your go-to source for glassware, serving bowls and linens.

 Home-fermented foods are delicious, and making them at home offers a fun opportunity to experiment.
 Beautify the process with a fermentation crock made by Jeremy Ogusky, a Jamaica Plain based potter.
 His handmade crocks are perfect for batches of fermented veggies, and include a weight with a handle, so the fermenter in your life won’t have to go scrambling for a ceramic plate that’s just the right size to weigh down their cabbage on its journey to becoming sauerkraut.

-Scoop up a copy of Sandor Katz’s Wild Fermentation or other guide to the wild world of live cultures at one of the Boston area’s great independent bookshops, like Brookline Booksmith, Porter Square Books or the New England Mobile Book Fair.
+Scoop up a copy of Sandor Katz’s Wild Fermentation or other guide to the wild world of live cultures at one of the Boston area’s great independent bookshops, like Brookline Booksmith, Porter Square Books, Jabberwocky Bookstore in Newburyport or the New England Mobile Book Fair.

 meat and fish

 Connect the carnivore in your life with local meat and fish.
 Walden Local Meat Company of Billerica, MA offers customizable meat shares that include a mix of beef, pork, lamb and poultry.
 Each cut can be traced to the farm where the animal was raised, and they offer a variety of share sizes.

 Share the bounty of New England’s waters with a gift certificate to Cape Anne Fresh Catch, based in Gloucester, MA.
 Gift certificates are available for purchase online, and can be applied to whole fish or fish filet shares.